Alexmhack/django_firebase/README.md

 4. Create views.py file for our sign_in and welcome views
 5. Use the pyrebase module for authenticating users with email and password
 6. add the urls for our views

+In views.py we need to import our pyrebase module and then paste the config info we copied from firebase configuration and don't forget to keep all the variables in quotes in config data